How To Install OpenBox on Ubuntu

 Here’s a list of some popular and visually appealing Openbox themes that you can consider for your Linux desktop:

-Remember that the availability of these themes may vary depending on your Linux distribution, but you can often find them in popular theme repositories or on websites dedicated to Linux customization.
+Note that these will differ by your Linux distro, but you can usually find them in mainstream theme archives or in websites dedicated to Ubuntu customization.